 If there’s anything the eLearning industry has learned, it’s that an uncluttered, visual-based design is the best way to engage staff and students.
 When a student’s learning environment appears fresh, intuitive, and engaging, the student thinks of their content the same way, and learning and training outcomes improve.
 LMSs need to look inviting, both out of the box and through easily implemented customization options.

 Adding social interactions to your learning environment engages students in active discussion and increases constructivist learning.
 With fully-fledged chat rooms and other internal social platforms, students log in to their LMS more, enjoy learning more and contribute to each other’s success.
 Constructivism, anyone?

 LMSs that offer built-in authoring tools take away the hassle of outsourcing eLearning content creation to other software.
-Cloud-based software such as the Coassemble combines easy-to-use, online authoring tools with an intuitive LMS, meaning that staff can begin making their own interactive training material and deliver it within a click.
+SaaS LMS solutions such as Coassemble combines easy-to-use, online authoring tools with an intuitive LMS, meaning that staff can begin making their own interactive training material and deliver it within a click.